 - 3. In a large bowl, whisk the eggs until light and foamy.
 Add the canola oil, sugar, and vanilla, whisking vigorously until the sugar dissolves.
 Whisk in the carrots and zucchini.

 - 4. Add the flour mixture to the egg mixture all at once and stir with a wooden spoon just until blended.
 Divide the batter evenly between the 2 prepared pans.

-- 5. Bake until the zucchini breads are well risen and firm to the touch and a toothpick inserted in the center comes out clean, about 1 hour.
-Let the breads cool in the pans on a rack for 10 minutes, then invert them and finish cooling them right side up on the rack.
+- 5. Bake until the zucchini bread is well risen and firm to the touch and a toothpick inserted in the center comes out clean, about 1 hour.
+Let the zucchini bread cool in the pans on a rack for 10 minutes, then invert them and finish cooling them right side up on the rack.
 Of course, a thin slice for the cook while the loaves are warm isn’t out of the question.

 Hungry for more?
 Chow down on these:

 Carrot-Zucchini Bread Recipe © 2010 Janet Fletcher | Chefs of Sur La Table.
 Photo © 2010 Sara Remington.
 All rights reserved.